Who are we?

 Filter by Month

-According to the most recent IPC2 analysis, about 78.3 million people in 11 of the 13 countries covered by FSNWG were highly food insecure (IPC Phase 3+) and in need of urgent humanitarian assistance in …
+Based on recent IPC data, about 65.8 million people in 10 of the 13 countries covered by the FSNWG were highly food insecure (IPC Phase 3+) in August 2023.
+Of these, 35.4 million were from …

-- About 56.6 million people in 10 of the 13 countries covered by FSNWG were highly food insecure (IPC Phase 3+) and in need of urgent humanitarian assistance in October 2022.
-Of these, about …
+- According to the IPC, at least 63.4 million people in 10 of the 13 countries covered by the FSNWG were highly food insecure (IPC Phase 3+) in May 2023.
+In addition, 20.1 million people were …